peakhunt/modbus_slave/README.md

 # modbus_slave

 !!!
-This project has been abandoned because I was seeing a completely new design of the internal software.
+This project has been abandoned because I was seeing a need for a completely new design of the internal software.

 Please go here [modbus_slave2](https://github.com/peakhunt/modbus_slave2).